-AM\MAINTAINER\MODE
+AM\MAINTAINER\MODE([default-mode])

-This macro adds a --enable-maintainer-mode option to configure.
-If this is used, automake will cause "maintainer-only" rules to be turned off by default in the generated Makefile.ins.
+This macro adds an --enable-maintainer-mode option to configure.
+If this is used, automake will cause "maintainer-only" rules to be turned off by default in the generated Makefile.ins, unless default-mode is 'enable'.
 This macro defines the MAINTAINER\MODE conditional, which you can use in your own Makefile.am.
-See Section 27.2 [maintainer-mode], page 117.
+See Section 27.2 [maintainer-mode], page 123.